-Under State law, affirmatively further fair housing means "taking meaningful actions, in addition to combatting discrimination, that overcome patterns of segregation and foster inclusive communities free from barriers that restrict access to opportunity based on protected characteristics."
+Under State law, affirmatively further fair housing means "taking actions, in addition to combatting discrimination, that overcome segregation and foster inclusive communities free from barriers access to opportunity based on protected characteristics."

-As a participating jurisdiction in the Los Angeles County Community Development Block Grant (CDBG) program, fair housing services are coordinated by the County Development Authority on behalf of the City.
-The County currently contracts with the Housing Rights Center (HRC) to serve as the provider of fair housing and tenant-landlord information for its participating jurisdictions, including Beverly Hills.
-HRC provides fair housing investigation and coordinates referral services to assist individuals who may have been the victims of discrimination.
-Many of the people who contact HRC have basic questions about landlord and tenant rights and responsibilities; HRC's housing counselors provide clients with comprehensive information to help resolve tenant/landlord issues.
-The City will continue to promote fair housing practices and refer fair housing complaints to the Housing Rights Center.
-As a means of furthering fair housing education and outreach in the local community, the City will advertise the fair housing program through placement of fair housing services brochures at public counters in City Hall and the library, at the Roxbury Park Community Center, and on the City's website.
+As a participating jurisdiction in the Los Angeles County Development Block Grant (CDBG) program, fair housing coordinated by the County Development Authority on behalf of County currently contracts with the Housing Rights Center (HRC the provider of fair housing and tenant-landlord informa participating jurisdictions, including Beverly Hills.
+HRC provides investigation and coordinates referral services to assist individua have been the victims of discrimination.
+Many of the people w HRC have basic questions about landlord and tenant responsibilities; HRC's housing counselors provide clients with cor information to help resolve tenant/landlord issues.
+The City will promote fair housing practices and refer fair housing comple Housing Rights Center.
+As a means of furthering fair housing edu outreach in the local community, the City will advertise the program through placement of fair housing services brochure counters in City Hall and the library, at the Roxbury Park Commu and on the City's website.

-In addition, the City will undertake the following actions intended to foster an inclusive community and enhance access to opportunity for all:
+In addition, the City will undertake the following actions intended t inclusive community and enhance access to opportunity for all:

-Based on the Analysis of Fair Housing, the following programs have been integrated in order to Affirmatively Further Fair Housing.
-The programs bolded in the chart reflect the programs that are specific to Imp.
-11.1 and do not appear in other programs.
+Based on the Analysis of Fair Housing, the following programs h integrated in order to Affirmatively Further Fair Housing.
+The program in the chart reflect the programs that are specific to Imp.
+11.1, o appear in other programs,